 Do your research first.
 There’s no sense emailing a pop station to play a death metal track.
 Offer something in return.
 Most local stations and radio pluggers love to play upcoming artists, especially if the artist promises to share details of the station to their audience.
 You get airplay, the radio get free promotion to your fanbase.
 Everyone is happy.

 - Music Marketing Companies (Music PR Companies): There are many companies that offer promotion for artists.
 The best music promotion services offer an affordable service with recognisable outcomes.
-We’ve all seen those fake Instagram accounts promising followers for cash, only to find the followers you receive are bots and false accounts.
+We’ve all seen the fake Instagram accounts promising followers for cash, only to find the followers you receive are bots and false accounts.
 Legitimate companies provide artists will real engagement from real people through the use of ad campaigns, DSP playlisting and clever digital promo targeting.

 - Playlists: We all know about the popularity of playlists.
 Artists have been known to make a living purely from the royalties collected when their track lands in a big Spotify playlist.
 But how do you land one of those sought after playlist spots?
 The answer: DIY or via a music promotions company.
 Working independently to land your latest single in a big playlist takes a lot of time.
 First, you need to find a suitable playlist that your single would fit well with.
 You then need to spend potentially hours tracking down the playlist curator before finding a suitable contact.
 Even then, that doesn’t land you a spot.
 Alternatively, you could invest in your carrier through hiring a music promoter.
-That said promotor will already have a phone book full of strong contacts, all ready to receive your track in a fraction of the time it took you to even find the curators real name and Facebook page.
+Said promotor will already have a phone book full of strong contacts, all ready to receive your track in a fraction of the time it took you to even find the curators real name and contact details.